afreer/coursera-html-css-js/src/module2-solution/README.md

     css/
         styles.css
+        styles-responsive-flex.css
+        styles-responsive-float.css

     fonts/
+        placeholder # An empty file for git to add the folder.

     js/
         script.js

 ### CSS responsive layout equal column height issue

 With the float based layout, adjacent sections with a different amount